quantiacs/documentation/en/source/theory/theoretical_basis.md

-The positive sign means that we hold a long position (buy shares); the negative sign means we hold a short position (sell shares).
-Thus, the capital 1M will be allocated in the following proportions:
+The positive sign means that we hold a long position (buy shares); the negative sign means that we hold a short position (sell shares).
+Thus, the 1M USD capital will be allocated in the following proportions:
-$400,000 to AAPL; $400,000 to GOOG; $-200,000 to TSLA.
+$400,000$ USD to AAPL; $400,000$ USD to GOOG; $-200,000$ to TSLA.

 **Details**